StrongRay/IMDA-DSL-Tookits/README.md

 isensing toolkit with adapted codes from robpca [https://feb.kuleuven.be/public/u0017833/Programs/pca/robpca.txt]

 Using standard off the shelf plotly [https://plot.ly] scatterplot API, Isensing Anomalies plots the data in a 2-dimensional space with the outilers marked by the individual algorithm.
 The beautiful graphical chart is shown as follows

+with  Anomalies data errors detected in a pandas dataframe, rules can be configured in python to trigger alerts to the human operators or perform pre-defined actions